RIOT-OS/riotdocker/c2rust-built/README.md

 * The binaries in `/usr/bin/c2rust` can be extracted and used in other images.
 * The `./c2rust_0.0_amd64.deb` package can be copied and installed in other images.
   Unlike copying the binaries over, this also ensures that the right LLVM dependencies are installed there.

+The parts that can be meaningfully performed by a Debian package are, and the relevant files are located in the `debian/` directory.
+As a side effect,
+packages can be built using the same infrastructure even without a Docker container: as long as the right Rust nightly version is present and all the typical Debian tools are around, c2rust can be checked out under this directory, and `dpkg-buildpackage -b` will produce a usable package for the Debian (or derivative) installed on the system.

 [c2rust]: https://github.com/immunant/c2rust
 [does not release binaries]: https://github.com/immunant/c2rust/issues/326